Tharon-C/styling-troposphere-/tropo-style.md

 # The Crossroads of Styling Troposphere
 We know we can do much better.
 A re-factor is necessary which is a great opportunity to do things the way we want.
 The question is what do we want to do?
-I have a lot of opinions and have gone through some of the more appealing options, so that we can make an informed decision.
+I have a lot of opinions and have gone through some pros and cons of the more appealing options, in the attempt to help organize the decision.

 These are my notes listing the considerations and the pros and cons of the various approaches available.